biati-digital/nova-text-tools/README.md

 ### Generate Commands

 -  Generate UUID
--  Generate Fake Data (Names, Emails, Phones, Credit Cards, etc. Still working on it but definetly will be added)
+-  Generate Fake Data (Names, Emails, Phones, Credit Cards, etc. Still working on it but definitely will be added)
 -  Generate Dummy File (Quickly create any file with any extension and size, read more below.)

 ### Numbers

 -  Add All Numbers (View the examples below)
--  Substract All Numbers (View the examples below)
+-  Subtract All Numbers (View the examples below)

 ### JSON
 -  JSON String Parse (Pretty print a JSON encoded string with support for serialized strings, this way you can easily print a serialized array from a database)